EperLuo/scDiffusion-X/docs/source/Tutorials/index.rst

 Tutorials
 ==========================================

-This tutorials including training the scDiffusion-X model and how to use the trained model to carry on downstream task.
+This tutorials including how to train the scDiffusion-X model and how to use the trained model to carry on downstream task.

 .. toctree::
    :maxdepth: 1

    README
-   training/index
+   training/train
-   sampling/index
+   sampling/inference_multi_diff
-   translation/index
+   translation/translation_multi_diff
-   regulation/index
+   regulation/regulatory_multi_diff